celo-org/docs/docs/FAQs.md

 ### What token does CELO have?

 The platform has three native tokens.
 CELO is a proof-of-stake (PoS) token used for transaction fees, governance participation, and related activities.
-In the future, the platform aims to host various stablecoins, with Celo Dollar & Celo Euro, already in use.
+In the future, the platform aims to host various Mento stablecoins, with Celo Dollar & Celo Euro, already in use.

 ### What is cUSD/cEUR backed by?